go-acoustic/UICaptureSDK-Modules/AjaxListener/README.md

 If you have tested a workaround or possible solution, describe the solution in detail.

 #### Attachments
-1. UI Capture SDK Configuration (REQUIRED)
+1. UI Capture SDK Configuration
 2. Fiddler session (Optional)

-:warning: **WARNING: Only provide test data.
+:warning: **Only provide test data.
 DO NOT attach any user data/session.**